Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Experiments

 Our \textbf{training} (meta-learning) dataset is a subset of SmartPortraits \cite{SmartPortraits}.
 It consists of 107 short ($\approx$ 25 seconds) smartphone videos of still people with neutral pose and facial expression.
 Four of these (two female and two male subjects) serve as the validation set.
 In each video, the distance to the head ($\approx$ 1.5 m) and the elevation are roughly constant, while the azimuth travels within $\pm 45^{\circ}$.
 From each video, we remove frames with flash and randomly pick about 77 frames from the rest, shrinking the entire dataset to 8256 images.
 We obtain camera parameters by running the COLMAP structure-from-motion software \cite{COLMAP} on these images.
 Finally, these images are loosely cropped to head and shoulders using a face detector.
 Note that we do not use any motion or depth information in our system.

 Because Multi-NeuS takes in the absolute 3D coordinates, all scenes are aligned against each other to minimize the relative difference between objects.
 This helps our network not to spend capacity on modeling translations and scaling, and thus to fit the training set easier.
 We accomplish approximate alignment as follows.
 For each scene, we detect six prominent facial landmarks in images \cite{FaceAlignment}.
-We then triangulate the 2D landmarks to get their 3D coordinates, and compute an optimal similarity transform $T$ \cite{Umeyama1991} that aligns these 3D coordinates with those estimated in the first scene of SmartPortraits.
-Finally, $T$ is applied to all camera poses of the current scene.
+We then triangulate the 2D landmarks to get their 3D coordinates.
+We choose the the first scene of SmartPortraits as a reference one.
+For all other scenes we compute an optimal similarity transform $T$ \cite{Umeyama1991} that aligns two set of points: the triangulated 3D landmarks with the reference ones.
+It is achieved by finding the optimal translation, rotation and scaling by minimizing the root-mean-square deviation of the point pairs.
+Finally, the transform $T$ is applied to all camera poses of the current scene.
 We estimate and apply such similarity transform not only for SmartPortraits but for every scene of every dataset used in this work.

 We also \textbf{validate} on the H3DS dataset \cite{H3D-Net}, which consists of ten individuals.
 For each individual, the dataset offers a full head 3D scan (mesh) alongside with 60 to 70 $360^{\circ}$ photos taken with varying lighting, and camera parameters for these photos.